nolauren/dh2017/lab_gis.md

 Select the X-> X icon and click on your map image.
 Turn off the image map layer.
 Click on the base map.

+Make sure to tag the first point on the historic map (Source) and the second point on the base map (Target).
+It must be done in this order.

+Now, add 5-10 points across the map!

 #### Remove a Point
 In the georeferencing toolkbar, select  "Link Table".